retrokid/retrokid/README.md

 Written in Swift and SpriteKit3.
 This game was just a prototype to learn spritekit 3 library.

+Code is a mess!
+Compile at your own risk...

 |Keyboard Controls|
 |-----------------|
 |MOVEMENT:  W,A,S,D buttons|